truebest/ap33772s/README.md

 - Interactive CLI with history, status view, and command helpers

 ## Building

+This toolkit can be built for various targets.
+For example, it has been tested on a Raspberry Pi setup.
 Requirements:
 - GNU `make`
 - C11 compiler (tested with `gcc`)